The Northwest Resource Benefits Alliance (RBA)

 June 2015

-The RBA expands to include the Regional District of Bulkley-Nechako and the North Coast Regional District, as well as all member municipalities and Electoral Areas.
-This brings the RBA membership to include all 21 local governments.
+The RBA expands to include the Regional District of Bulkley-Nechako and the North Coast Regional District.

 September 2015